Individual Taxpayer Identification Number (ITIN)

 Effective January 1, 2013, the IRS implemented new procedures that affect the Individual Taxpayer Identification Number (ITIN) application process.
 Some of the information below, including the documentation requirements for individuals seeking an ITIN, has been superseded by these changes.
 Taxpayers and their representatives should review these program changes,which are further explained in these Frequently Asked Questions, before requesting an ITIN.

-Effective January 1, 2013, authorized representatives are required to complete forensic training and submit the certificate of completion to the IRS no later than January 31, 2014.
+Effective January 1, 2013, authorized representatives for Certifying Acceptance Agents are required to complete forensic training and submit the original certificate of completion with their Form 13551 "Application to Participate in the IRS Acceptance Agent Program."

 Acceptance Agents' Alert (Posted July 1, 2010)

 Effective July 1, 2010, all applicants applying to become an authorized representative of an acceptance agent or certifying acceptance agent are required to take the mandatory Acceptance Agent training and submit the certification form along with the new, renewing or amended Form 13551.

 The Internal Revenue Service (IRS) will be accepting and processing Forms 13551, Application to Participate in the IRS Acceptance Agent Program, during open season May 1-August 31 of each year for new and renewing applicants.
 We will continue to accept amended applications throughout the year.

 The Acceptance Agent Program processes applications on a first-in, first-out basis.
 Existing approved acceptance agents who submitted a renewing application that was not rejected can continue to operate under the old agreement until the new agreement is finalized.

 How do I know if I need an ITIN?

 How do I apply for an ITIN?